marvinlabs/wpca-products-build-environment/README.md

 ## First time setup

-- Checkout this build-environment repository to a folder (e.g. c:/wpca/)- Run `npm install` in the build environment directory
+- Checkout this build-environment repository to a folder (e.g. c:/wpca/)
+- Run `npm install` in the build environment directory
-- Checkout the Customer Area plugin to the wp-plugins folder from [its github repository](https://github.com/marvinlabs/customer-area/)
+- Run `. up-vagrant.sh` to install the VM
+- Run `grunt gitclone` to get all the necessary plugins, add-ons and tools
-- Open `vagrant/www/wordpress-default/public_html/wp-config.php` and add the following constants
+- Open `vagrant/www/wordpress-local/public_html/wp-config.php` and add the following constants

     ```php
     /**